 VC-Backed Startup Outcomes

 The VC math starts with the expectation of a power law distribution of returns.
 VC fund models typically assume that most portfolio companies will either fail outright or return minimal capital, a small number will provide modest returns, and one or two will generate the dominant share of the fund's profits.
-A commonly cited heuristic in VC is the 'rule of thirds': approximately one-third of portfolio companies fail (return zero capital), one-third return invested capital or a modest multiple, and one-third generate meaningful returns.
+A commonly cited heuristic in VC is the "rule of thirds": approximately one-third of portfolio companies fail (return zero capital), one-third return invested capital or a modest multiple, and one-third generate meaningful returns.

 Cambridge Associates' benchmarking data, which aggregates venture fund performance across hundreds of funds, shows that the median venture-backed startup returns less than the original invested capital to its investors.
 The best-performing quartile of VC-backed startups accounts for the overwhelming majority of industry returns.
+This is the mathematical reality of venture capital: it is a hits-driven business where a small number of massive successes subsidize a large number of failures.

 Why Startups Fail: The Research